reinoudk/krm-google-secret-manager/README.md

 ## Usage

-Due to [mounting issues](https://github.com/kubernetes-sigs/kustomize/issues/4290) with containerized functions, the generator should be run as an exec function.
+Due to [mounting issues](https://github.com/kubernetes-sigs/kustomize/issues/4290) with containerized functions, the generator should be run as an exec function (for now).
 The Google credentials for fetching the secret version are found using [Application Default Credentials](https://cloud.google.com/docs/authentication/production#automatically).

 ```yaml